rodonguyen/vres_code_2021/Documents/Final_Poster_2022/README.md

 ![poster](VRES_poster.png)

 Acknowledgement: Thank you Nhi Kieu for your feedback and assistance.
-This poster cannot be as good without you.
+This poster cannot be as aesthetic without it.

 # Best Research Poster Award